907sjl/referrals_powerbi/README.md

 Transforming a horizontal list of milestone columns into a vertical fact table results in a simplified data model in that there are fewer dimensions playing a single role.
 There is a single relationship between the dimension table and the fact table.

-This data structure also allows dimensions to be placed side by side in bar chart visualizations for comparison.
+This data structure also allows different dimension values to be placed side by side with measurements in bar chart visualizations for comparison.

 The transforms:
 1. Reference the source **Referrals** table